Editor's Note: We recently updated this previously published post with new insights. Enjoy!

 6. Emergence of Physical Symptoms

-Exhaustion and stress can often manifest themselves as physical symptoms, including panic attacks, chest pains, increased heart rate, nausea, and headaches.
-Employees may lose their appetite and even lose weight, or they may start to gain weight from using food to cope with their stress.
+Exhaustion and stress can often manifest as physical symptoms, including chest pains, increased heart rate, nausea, and headaches.
+Employees may lose their appetite or experience weight fluctuations from using food to cope with stress.

 7. Decreased Productivity

-As the condition worsens, so will productivity and performance.
-Stress prevents employees from concentrating on the tasks at hand, and feelings of being overwhelmed and unable to catch up might make them feel as if their efforts aren’t worthwhile.
+As burnout worsens, so will productivity and performance.
+Stress prevents employees from concentrating on tasks at hand, and feeling overwhelmed and unable to catch up might make them feel as if their efforts aren’t worthwhile.

-It’s important for remote employees to proactively monitor themselves for signs of burnout.
-However, without proper leadership and resources, employees suffering from burnout can be left feeling like they have no choice but to trudge on.
+It’s important to proactively monitor all employees for signs of burnout.
+Without proper leadership and accessible resources, employees suffering from burnout can be left feeling like they have no choice but to trudge on.

-Fortunately, a corporate wellness program offers a terrific opportunity for employers to get out in front of the problem and create a work environment that tackles stress head on.
-Instead of only focusing on fitness and nutrition, employers can incorporate elements of emotional, occupational, and financial wellness into their programming.
-As a result, stress is not only treated, but prevented at the source.
+Fortunately, wellness programs offer advantageous opportunities for employers to get in front of burnout while creating a work environment that tackles stress head on.
+Rather than only focusing on fitness and nutrition, employers can incorporate elements of emotional, occupational, and financial wellness into their programming so stress is not only treated, but prevented at the source.

 Options to add to your program might include any of these strategies: